• godelski a month ago

 [EDIT:formatting is hard without preview]

-• Sharlin 12 hours ago
+• Sharlin a month ago

 "King-crown=ruler" is IMO absolutely apt.
 Arguing that "crown" can be used metaphorically is a bit disingenuous because first, it's very rarely applied to non-monarchs, and is a very physical, concrete symbol of power that separates monarchs from other rulers.